Prilace Tablets is a brand of medicine containing the active ingredient ramipril.

 If you feel light-headed or dizzy when getting out of bed or standing up, get up slowly.
 Standing up slowly, especially when you get up from bed or chairs, will help your body get used to the change in position and blood pressure.
 If this problem continues or gets worse, talk to your doctor.

 Be careful driving or operating machinery until you know how PRILACE affects you.
-PRILACE may cause dizziness, light-headedness, tiredness or drowsiness in some people.
-So, make sure you know how you react to PRILACE before you drive, operate machinery or do anything that could be dangerous if you are dizzy or light-headed.
+This medicine may cause dizziness, light-headedness, tiredness or drowsiness in some people.
+Make sure you know how you react to PRILACE before you drive, operate machinery or do anything that could be dangerous if you are dizzy or light-headed.
 If these occur, do not drive or operate machinery.

 If you drink alcohol, dizziness or light-headedness may be worse.